fuze136/WEB-HTML-CSS-JS/README.md

 Attention: I must clarify that the copyright is simply to the external websites of the original website.

-No problem using the local web
+There is no problem using the local web and edit it.

 by fuze136